 Spouse, parents, family and children's benefits are payable following the death of a member.
 A spouse shall be entitled to benefits upon attaining the age of sixty (60) years.
 Children's benefits are payable to the child, including a stepchild or adopted child of a deceased member if the child is unmarried and under the age of eighteen (18) years or twenty-three (23) years and a full-time student, and was dependent upon the member at the time of the member's death.
 Family benefits are provided if at the time of the member's death the surviving spouse has in his or her care a child of the deceased member entitled to child benefits.
-Parents' benefits are payable to the parent or parents of a deceased member if the member did not leave a widow, widower, or child who could ever qualify for monthly benefits on the member's wages and the parent has reached the age of 60 years, has not remarried, and received support from the member.
+Parents' benefits are payable to the parent or parents of a deceased member if the member's wages and the parent has reached the age of 60 years, has not remarried, and received support from the member.
 In January, a yearly cost-of-living adjustment for spouse's benefits is paid and based on the annual social security adjustment.